 House Painting Designs and Colors #2: Emulsion

-Emulsion paint is the most widely used variety of paint for home interiors.
-It is essentially a water-based paint, so it does not have any problem of odours.
+Emulsion paint is the most popular variety of paint for home interiors.
+It is essentially a water-based paint, so it does not have the problem of having any odour.
 Moreover, it is much more durable than distemper because it comprises acrylic or vinyl to make it long lasting.
 Another amazing feature of emulsion paint is that you can clean stains on walls (at least to a certain extent) with a wet cloth.
 Additionally, it is available in a number of finishes like satin, silk, eggshell and matte.

 Cost: ₹160 onwards (per litre)